lynix/linux-aarch64-lts/README.md

     $ ./builder/aarch64-makepkg.sh -C -c

-This is exactly the way that the pre-built packages are provided as artifacts for this repository (see following section).

 ### Cross Compilation

 On an x86_64 Arch Linux host one can install `aarch64-linux-gnu-gcc` and use the